 The best way to ensure you can love and wear your garments as long as possible is to care for them.

-The care instructions on our garments’ hangtag will give you advice on how to best care for your garment, making sure that they remain long-loved favourites for years to come.
+The care instructions on our garments’ hangtag will give you advice on how to best care for your garment, making sure that they remain long-loved favorites for years to come.

-In addition to your usual routine, here are some helpful tips on how to care for your favourite garments and make them last.
+In addition to your usual routine, here are some helpful tips on how to care for your favorite garments and make them last.

-Keep the unique structure of your garment in mind while storing to maintain the shape and quality.
+Keep the unique structure of your garment in mind while storing it to maintain its shape and quality.